+Natural Control

 Serenade® Garden Disease Control

 Bonide® Citrus, Fruit & Nut Orchard Spray

 Black Measles

 During summer or early autumn leaves on white varieties show yellow and red varieties show reddish patches, which enlarge and dry out.
 Severely infected leaves may drop and canes die back from the tip.
 On berries small round dark spots, bordered by a brown purple ring, may occur.
 Spots may appear any time between fruit set and ripening.
 In severely infected vines, berries may crack and dry on the vine.
 Believed to be caused by wood-rotting fungi that enter thru large pruning wounds.
 Occurs sporadically.
 Insect is more likely to occur in areas with consistently high summer temperatures such as California and Arizona.